The 3 Best Ways on How to Get to Cozumel From Playa del Carmen Explained by a Local Expert

 Knowing how to get to Cozumel with your car can save time and hassle during your trip.

 Do you need to take a vehicle to Cozumel?
-Unless you’re planning a long trip to Cozumel (say, a week or more), it’s probably not worth the money to take your own vehicle over to Cozumel.
+Unless you’re planning a long trip to Cozumel (say, a week or more), it’s probably not worth the money to take your own vehicle over there.
 Instead, rent a car once you reach the island.

 Ultramar Cargo Ferry